ARMmbed/mbed-os-example-client/README.md

 The application:

-* Connects to network with either WiFi, Ethernet, Cellular, 6LoWPAN ND or Thread connection.
+* Connects to network with WiFi, Ethernet, Cellular, 6LoWPAN ND or Thread connection.
 * Registers with mbed Device Connector.
 * Gives mbed Device Connector access to its resources (read and write).
 * Records the number of clicks on the device’s button and sends the number to mbed Device Connector.